 Bangalore metro’s two lines total 8.82km underground and 33.48km elevated.
 One line runs north to south, the other east to west, intersecting at Majestic Station.
 There will be 40 stations in total, of which seven will be underground.

 Bringing experience in a similar role on Delhi Metro, we were appointed as contractor’s designer at short notice, replacing the original design firm.
 Our local presence and international track record provided further reassurance to client Bangalore Metro Rail Corporation in the face of challenging ground conditions.
 We were appointed to develop the contractor’s design in July 2010, with a deadline for submitting our proposals in October.
-Detail design can normally take up to a year, so we had to pull out all the stops.
+We had to pull out all the stops.

 Slurry TBMs debut in India